antvis/G6/packages/site/docs/manual/advanced/g6InReact.en.md

 ### Introduction

-G6 is a JavaScript library without any coupling to other framewroks.
-That means, G6 can be combined to any front-end framework, such as React, Vue, and Angular.
-In this document, we provide a demo about using G6 in React.
+G6 is a pure JavaScript library that seamlessly integrates with any framework, allowing it to be used in various frontend frameworks such as React, Vue, Angular, and more.
+We have provided a demonstration example of using G6 in React for reference.

-The main difference between using G6 in React and HTML is that you need to guarantee the DOM container of graph has been rendered and it is available before instantiating a Graph.
+We look forward to developers in the community providing examples of using G6 in Vue and Angular, which would be greatly appreciated as a valuable resource for other developers to learn and reference.
+Thank you very much!

 In this demo, we will implement a simple flow diagram as the figure below: